coelhof12/coelhof12/README.md

   </a>
 </p>

-I am currently working on developing a stock management system tailored to the needs of my company.
-While this project is not publicly available, exciting updates may be shared in the future.
+I’m currently developing a custom stock management system designed to meet my company’s unique needs.
+Although this project isn’t publicly accessible, I look forward to sharing updates and insights in the future.
 Stay tuned!

 ## 💡 The Concept